apalbright/thelittledataset/content/post/2015-03-11_tgi-friday-the-13th.md

 # 1985-2015

 In response to the former, in the long run, Friday is actually the day of the week mostly likely to fall on the 13th!
-Just by a tiny bit...the probability of a Friday being on the 13th is 0.1433 while the probabilities of other days falling on the 13th are 0.1425 (Thursday & Saturday), 0.1427 (Monday & Tuesday), and 0.1431 (Wednesday & Sunday).^[See [here](http://scienceworld.wolfram.com/astronomy/FridaytheThirteenth.html) for more.]
-Over the past thirty years, the average number of Friday the 13th's in a year was approximately 1.74.
+Just by a tiny bit...the probability of a Friday being on the 13th is 0.1433 while the probabilities of other days falling on the 13th are 0.1425 (Thursday & Saturday), 0.1427 (Monday & Tuesday), and 0.1431 (Wednesday & Sunday).[^1] Over the past thirty years, the average number of Friday the 13th's in a year was approximately 1.74.
 This is slightly higher than expected if one assumed there was exactly a `$\frac{1}{7}$`th chance of a Friday the 13th every month of every year, as `$\frac{1}{7} \times 12=1.714$`.

 See below for a visualization of Friday the 13th (F13 from now on) frequencies over the past three decades: